 OR.
 If a phrase contains an apostrophe, enclose it in double quotes, for example:

 To set the visual state for the dialog branch or a specific command, click the Set visual state icon and enter the visual state as JSON.
 For details, see Setting the visual state.

-To test the dialog branch in your app or in Alan Playground, click Scan QR and scan the code with your device camera.
+To test the dialog branch in your app or in Alan AI Playground, click Scan QR and scan the code with your device camera.
 For details, see In-app testing.

 To add another dialog branch, click the plus icon to the right of the dialog box and create the branch as described above.

 Once your test case is set up, in the left pane of the code editor, click Run all.
 Alan AI will run the test case against the current version of the dialog script and mark the dialog branches as successfully passed or failed.